langenhagen/blog/README.md

 > Create a culture that places value on doing work that matters and gets the team's goals done, not
 > on being the busiest or smartest or loudest person in the room.

-I identify with it, becauce I sometimes feel like one of the busiest people in the room.
-I really like doing my work and oftentimes see the necessicity and ways to improve on our status quo.
+I identify with it, because I sometimes feel like one of the busiest people in the room.
+I really like doing my work and oftentimes see the necessity and ways to improve on our status quo.
 Because of that, I do some extra work.
 I wish to be in an environment that has its foundations nicely laid out and its processes lean and nicely under control.